Wolfman614/Car-Price-Prediction/README.md

 This dataset shows all adverts on one of the biggest used card website in the UK in Oct 2022.

 There are more than 1 million rows of records.
-Each row represent one vehicle with more than 30 columns each represents a attribute oif the advert, such as price, car make, model, variant, transmission, engine size, body type etc..
+Each row represent one vehicle with more than 30 columns each represents a attribute oif the advert, such as price, car make, model, variant, transmission, engine size, body type etc.